maherharb/Diffraction/README.md

 ![sample_powder_diffraction.](sample_powder_diffraction.png)

 GenerateIntensity2theta outputs two figures: The first, shown above, is an Intensity vs. 2theta plot for the given parameters.
-The second (not shown) is a scatter plot lacking the multiplicity term as to see the individual contributions of a single plane in contrast to the summation of the family of planes.
+The second (not shown) is a scatter plot lacking the multiplicity term as to highlight the individual contributions of a single plane in contrast to the summation of intensity across the family of planes.

-In addition to the figures, the main output (I) is a table that contains the desired diffraction information such as the diffracted peak intensities, the diffraction angles, and the d-spacings.
+In addition to the figures, the main output (I) is a table that contains the desired diffraction information such as the diffracted peak intensities, the diffraction angles, the scattering vectors, and the d-spacings.
 The table below shows information on the diffraction peaks of graphite up to hkl range of 2.

 ![sample_powder_table.](sample_powder_table.png)